 - App terms of development and use

-- Companies should examine and address legal concerns from the beginning and throughout mobile app development to preserve their rights and reduce the possibility of liability from infringing others’ rights.
+- And also Companies should examine and address legal concerns from the beginning and throughout mobile app development to preserve their rights and reduce the possibility of liability from infringing others’ rights.
 Contracts with developers should include defined scope and timeframes, as well as clear and open terms and conditions for users about in-app purchases and free trials.

 - Privacy is a key legal consideration when developing a mobile app.
 To ensure compliance and minimize the risk of liability and reputational harm resulting from privacy breaches, companies should: